 There has been speculation that Iran was planning these attacks in retaliation for damage done to the Iranian economy by sanctions the U.S. reimposed after withdrawing from the 2015 nuclear deal (JCPOA).
 These attacks may also have been planned in response to the Trump administration’s recent designation of the Iranian Revolutionary Guard Corps (IRGC) as a foreign terrorist organization.

-President Trump’s critics are claiming that a surge in tensions with Iran in response to his withdrawal from the JCPOA prove the U.S. withdrawal from this agreement was a mistake and increased the threat from Iran.
+President Trump’s critics are claiming that a surge in tensions with Iran in response to his withdrawal from the JCPOA proves the U.S. withdrawal from this agreement was a mistake and increases the threat from Iran.
 But the facts suggest otherwise.
 Iran is desperately trying to reverse the effects of President Trump’s successful Iran policy, known as the maximum-pressure strategy.

 The Obama administration told the American people that the JCPOA would improve relations with Iran and bring it into the international community.
 However, Iran’s behavior actually worsened after the JCPOA, especially with its decision to send troops to Syria.
 President Trump decided not to rely on the weak nuclear deal to restrain Iranian behavior and protect American interests in the region.
 Reminiscent of President Reagan’s “Peace through Strength” dictum, the deployment of military forces is a show of U.S. force to prevent hostilities, not to start a war with Iran.

 In addition, although European governments still oppose President Trump’s withdrawal from the JCPOA and new U.S. sanctions against Iran, European corporations are honoring U.S. sanctions and have left Iran in droves, including Air France, British Airways, KLM, Total, Siemens, and Volkswagen.